cocos/cocos-docs/en/material-system/effect-syntax.md

 The second line declares a macro named `METALLIC_SOURCE`, with four possible options: 'r', 'g', 'b', 'a'.

 > **Note**: every tag accepts a single parameter, in the syntax of YAML.

+> **Note**：Before v3.5, the syntax for Macro Tags feature is `#pragma define`, but from v3.5, the syntax will be automatically upgraded to `#pragma define-meta` during effect migration process, please pay attention to use the right syntax if you are writing new effect or using external effects without meta file.

 ### Functional Macros